jamulussoftware/jamuluswebsite/wiki/en/en-Contribution.md

 `W: [language code (e.g. en)] {short description of your changes}` e.g.\
 `W: [en] Fix typo on getting-started page`.

- The source of this wiki can be found on the [Jamulus GitHub Repo branch wiki](https://github.com/corrados/jamulus/tree/wiki).
+ The source of this wiki can be found on the [jamulussoftware wiki GitHub Repo](https://github.com/jamulussoftware/jamulussoftware.github.io/).

 ## Contribute to the Jamulus source
 If you want to help out with coding, have a look at the [Jamulus GitHub Repo](https://github.com/corrados/jamulus)